JavaCakeGames/gdx-setup-archive/README.md

 An archive of all the gdx-setup versions I can lay my hands on.

 gdx-setup was introduced with libGDX 1.0.0, which is why there are no downloads for versions prior to that here.
+There was an older setup tool, which I'll look into including one day.

 ## When?

-Version 1.0.0 (20 Apr '14) to 1.10.0 (18 Apr '21).
+Version 1.0.0 (20 Apr '14) to 1.11.0 (11 May '22).

 ## Where?